letsencrypt/cp-cps/CPS.md

 ### 4.4.1 Conduct constituting certificate acceptance

+The following conduct constitutes certificate acceptance:

+* Use of a certificate
+* Failure to object to the Certificate or its contents within 30 days

+By accepting a Certificate, the Applicant or Subscriber warrants that all of the information provided and included in the Certificate, and all representations made by the Applicant, are true and not misleading.

 ### 4.4.2 Publication of the certificate by the CA

+All root and intermediate certificates are made available publicly via the Certificate Repository.

+All end-entity certificates are made available to Subscribers and the general public via the ACME protocol.

+All end-entity certificates are logged to Certificate Transparency servers.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities

+See Section 4.4.2.

 ## 4.5 Key pair and certificate usage